 Soil Testing for Biology

 Another aspect of soil health is biology.
 The tests above just look at the chemical properties of soil, not soil life.
 Health and fertility is an interplay of these factors, along with the physical structure of soil known as tilth.
 We have a wonderful local provider of soil microscope analysis in Asheville, Meredith Leigh, who happens to also be a past instructor for some of our classes.
 Check this out to learn about testing your own soil biology with a home microscope, Mail-order analysis is also available from various labs, we suggest trying EarthFort.
-To learn more about all the aspects of soil health, check out our permaculture courses.
+To learn more about all the aspects of soil health, check out our Online Gardening School.

 The easiest, cheapest option for water testing is to purchase a home water testing kit.
 These kits cover the basics like: most heavy metals, bacteria, nitrates, and nitrites.
 For professional testing services, visit the EPA Directory of Water Testing Services by State and look up the state where you’ll be living off the land, then find a local option.